 State-administered local sales taxes are reported and remitted on the same form and at the same time as state sales taxes.
-See Part 7: Filing and Remittance and the Colorado Retail Sales Tax Return (DR 0100) for additional information.
+For additional information, please see Part 7 of this publication and the "Colorado Retail Sales Tax Return" (DR 0100), available online at Tax.Colorado.gov/sales-use-tax-forms.
 Many cities, counties, and special districts allow retailers to deduct and retain a service fee from collected taxes to cover the retailer's expenses in the collection and remittance of the tax.
 However, the allowable percentage for local service fees varies by jurisdiction.
-See Part 7: Filing and Remittance and Department publication Colorado Sales/Use Tax Rates (DR 1002) for additional information about retailer service fees allowed by state-administered local jurisdictions.
+For additional information about retailer service fees, please see Part 7 of this publication and Department publication "Colorado Sales/Use Tax Rates" (DR 1002), available online at Tax.Colorado.gov/sales-use-tax-forms.